-Yet plants absorb different nutrients from the soil to grow.
-So you need to feed the soil so your plants have plenty of nutrients to draw in through their roots as they become healthy and strong.
+Plants absorb different nutrients from the soil to grow.
+You will need to feed the soil so your plants have plenty of nutrients to draw in through their roots as they become healthy and strong.

 How To Feed Your Garden